hkjn/decenter.world/bitcoin.md

 locked by Bob's private key `k4`, and one locked by her own private key `k2`.
 This effectively sends back 0.25 BTC to herself in a **change address**, along with actually sending 0.25 BTC to Bob.
+The user experience is simpler than what we've described here: Alice just selects Bob's address `1BE...`  as a recipient, enters the amount and sends the transaction, without needing to worry about change addresses, UTXOs or locking scripts.

 ![Image of transaction from Alice to Bob](transaction.png)